Practice Profile

 • ALBA

-Before coming to the Bar, Jeffrey worked in architecture for four years, where he was involved in residential and commercial projects across various work stages.
+Before coming to the Bar, Jeffrey read Architecture at the University of Cambridge and went on to work in architecture for four years, where he was involved in residential and commercial projects across various work stages.
 This background means that he is particularly well-equipped in dealing with technical matters and design-related issues.
-Jeffrey holds both an undergraduate and a master’s degree in Architecture.
+Jeffrey holds both an undergraduate and a master’s degree in architecture.

 Latest from